 Moderator: Cynthia GABRIEL, Center to Combat Corruption and Cronyism (C4 Center), Member of the UNCAC Coalition’s Coordination Committee

 This session highlighted good practices in implementing mechanisms of asset and interest disclosure.
-Particular emphasis was given to examples of regulations in Georgia.
-There, Transparency International Georgia uncovered 70 particular cases of nepotism, where newly appointed high-level Georgian officials hired relatives within the first two or three months of assuming their positions.
+Particular emphasis was given to examples of regulations in Georgia where Transparency International Georgia has uncovered 70 particular cases of nepotism, including of newly appointed high-level Georgian officials who hired relatives within the first two or three months of assuming their positions.

-Civil society can play a crucial role in monitoring asset declarations of public officials or in detecting conflicts of interest, for example, linked to public procurement.
-The participants highlighted that it is crucial for the information contained in official’s declarations of assets and interests that it is accessible to the public online, in a standardised, user-friendly and machine-readable format.
+The discussion highlighted that civil society can play a crucial role in monitoring asset declarations of public officials or in detecting conflicts of interest, for example, linked to public procurement.
+The participants highlighted that it is crucial for the information contained in officials’ declarations of assets and interests to be accessible to the public online, in a standardised, user-friendly and machine-readable format.
 If the data is not available online, the value of asset and interest declarations diminishes.

 Sustainable Development Goals and UNCAC